alex-bellon/wikipedia/README.md

 [Cryptographic attacks](https://en.wikipedia.org/wiki/Category:Cryptographic_attacks) - a method for circumventing the security of a cryptographic system by finding a weakness in a code, cipher, cryptographic protocol or key management scheme.
 This process is also called "cryptanalysis".

+[Commitment scheme](https://en.wikipedia.org/wiki/Commitment_scheme) - a cryptographic primitive that allows one to commit to a chosen value (or chosen statement) while keeping it hidden to others, with the ability to reveal the committed value later.
+Commitment schemes are designed so that a party cannot change the value or statement after they have committed to it: that is, commitment schemes are binding.

+[Coppersmith's attack](https://en.wikipedia.org/wiki/Coppersmith%27s_attack) - a class of cryptographic attacks on the public-key cryptosystem RSA based on the Coppersmith method.

+[Coppersmith method](https://en.wikipedia.org/wiki/Coppersmith_method) - a method to find small integer zeroes of univariate or bivariate polynomials modulo a given integer.

 [Differential Cryptanalysis](https://en.wikipedia.org/wiki/Differential_cryptanalysis) - Differential cryptanalysis is a general form of cryptanalysis applicable primarily to block ciphers, but also to stream ciphers and cryptographic hash functions.

 [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) - a method of securely exchanging cryptographic keys over a public channel.